forestgrape/coronavirus/monitoring.md

 ## Testing Schemes
 Testing some for low and high incidence.
 Reasons are noted or already mentioned in the section [What to Monitor](#what-to-monitor).
 ### Testing Priorities at High Incidence
 1. Testing of risk patients.
-Reason: Appropriate treatment.
+Reason: Appropriate treatment and prevention of spread (to other risk persons).
 2. Health care workers and other groups with contact to risk groups.
 Reason: Shield risk groups.
 3. How many people with respiratory disease symptoms have Covid-19.
 4. Tests to do contact tracing.
-Reason: Break infection chains
+Reason: Break infection chains.
 5. Sampling different population groups e.g. young people: students and school children, region based, incoming travelers.
 Reason: Have an overview what's going on to adapt measures.
 6. Monitoring respiratory diseases: influenza and common colds.
 7. Tests for travel permissions, quarantine cancel and so on.